dariemjnr/SimpleStorage/README.md

 function addPerson(string memory _name, uint256 _favoriteNumber) public
 ```

-Registers a new person with their name and favorite number.
+Registers a new person with their name and favourite number.
 - Validates that the name is not empty
 - Updates both the array and mapping simultaneously
 - Emits `PersonAdded` event with the person's details and array position